Mathijs-Marks/Astral-Drift/docs/contributing.md

 # Contributing to Astral Drift
 Any team members contributing to the project, take heed of the following GIT workflow practices:

+(NOTE! for the next project team: I've deleted the existing branch protection rules for the Release and Development branch.
+Before starting off, you'll need to determine how you wish to protect your branches.)

 If it's not already obvious: make sure everyone in the team is using the **same** GIT program.

 ## Development